The following is a list of 2020 celebrations held in conjunction with Heritage Week (February 17-23):

 City of Windsor Heritage Recognition

 Heritage Recognition will be given through the presentation of Built Heritage Awards at City Council on February 24, 2020.

 Heritage Week Activities & Events:

-Museum Windsor is celebrating the launch of Heritage Week with free admission to both the Chimczuk Museum and the François Baby House on Saturday, February 16, 2019.
-This is the perfect opportunity for visitors to explore two new exhibits opening at the Chimczuk Museum: Questers Collect and Egypt: Gift of the Nile.
+Museum Windsor is celebrating the launch of Heritage Week with free admission to both the Chimczuk Museum and the François Baby House on Saturday, February 15, 2020.
+This is the perfect opportunity for visitors to explore our new exhibit: Bustles & Bows: Women’s Fashion from the Victorian Era to the 1920s.

-There will be lots of great family friendly activities happening throughout the day:
+There will be tons of great family friendly activities happening throughout the day: